 Like most industries, retail, along with the emerging field of retail analytics, has its fair share of inside lingo and, even, buzzwords.
-In this post, we’ve collected an overview of several important terms that decision makers across the retail organization need to know and understand.
+In this post, we’ve collected an overview of key terms that decision makers across the retail organization need to know and understand.

 Retail Analytics Buzzwords, Defined